Compare Orders Guide

 The bar chart shows:

-• X-axis: Counties being compared
+• X-axis: Counties/orders being compared

 • Y-axis: Values for the selected metrics